 - The Corgi Cattle Dog suffers from no notable minor health issues.

 With regular care, maintaining the look of a Corgi Cattle is very easy despite what you may initially think.

 The dog can be groomed in under ten minutes if regular grooming practices are adopted.

 Even though the Corgi Cattle is a very small dog, it sheds voluminously which is a very surprising size to shedding relation.

 This should make you more diligent about your dog’s grooming and you can expect to find a large amount of hair all over your house.

 It is recommended to groom your dog daily owing to this heavy shedding and you can use a pin brush to remove the undercoat.

-The Corgi Cattle has a short and fluffy coat which will look healthy and well-maintained even with brushing just once every other week.
+The Corgi Cattle has a short and fluffy coat that will look healthy and well-maintained even with brushing just once every other week.

 Use a metal, medium-toothed comb and run it slowly through the length of your pet’s hair, making sure to brush more over the areas with matted or tangled hair.

 This will also allow you to check for bald spots or any redness.